 Cornish pasty (England)

-It is a pasty originating from Cornwall.
+It is a pasty (small parcel) originating from Cornwall.

-These requirements are as follows:
+These requirements are the following:

-– They must be made in Cornwall.
+– they must be made in Cornwall.

 • Difficulty: Medium